Voicious/Voicious/README.md

 * JugglingDB (>= 0.1.x)

-To build Voicious you will also need a working CoffeeScript installation (>= 1.4.0)
+To build Voicious you will also need a working CoffeeScript installation To build Voicious' documentation, you will also need Docco and Pygments

 ## Licensing